Firmilijan Drazic: Metropolitan Firmilian

-After he became metropolitan, he was accused several times of drunkenness and immorality by those who despised him.
+After he became metropolitan, he was accused several times of drunkenness and immorality by those who despised him, an all too typical slander.
 Firmilijan was closely connected with the revolutionary leader Jovan Ćirković, and other members of the Saint Sava Society.
 Metropolitan Firmilijan died in 1903 in Belgrade, at the age of 52, as a guest of his brother Pero Dražić, a hotelier.